-- a) Threat Identification: FGT must implement data integration and identify integrity threats in the special permit inspection area at least once each calendar year, with intervals not to exceed 15 months, in accordance with 49 CFR 192.917 and Condition 13(c) Data Integration.
-The stress corrosion cracking (SCC) threat assessment for the extended special permit segment, 20 must be conducted using the current incorporated by reference (IBR) edition of the American Society of Mechanical Engineers Standard (ASME) B31.8S, "Managing System Integrity of Gas Pipelines" (ASME B31.8S) Appendix A3 and National Association of Corrosion Engineers (NACE) Standard Practice (SP) 0204-2008, "Stress Corrosion Cracking Direct Assessment Methodology," Sections 1.2.1.1 and 1.2.2. - b) Inline Inspection Methodology: FGT must conduct instrumented ILI integrity assessments in accordance with 49 CFR 192.493, for each special permit inspection area for all threats identified in accordance with 49 CFR 192.919 and 192.921. - i) At a minimum, FGT must conduct ILI assessments for corrosion and denting with high-resolution (HR) magnetic flux leakage (HR-MFL) and HR deformation tools with deformation-extended sensor arms not limited by pig cups. - ii) For near-neutral or high-pH SCC (cracking threat), FGT must use an ILI tool21 that will identify tight cracks.22 - iii) A special permit segment with electric flash-welded (EFW) pipe must have an ILI tool assessment run for hard spots and cracking from hard spots. - iv) In a special permit inspection area that has experienced pipe or girth weld leaks or ruptures due to soil movement or the threat has been identified, FGT must run inertial measurement unit (IMU) and HR-deformation ILI tools for detection and remediation
+Integration.
+The stress corrosion cracking (SCC) threat assessment for the extended special permit segment,25 must be conducted using the current incorporated by reference (IBR) edition of the American Society of Mechanical Engineers Standard (ASME) B31.8S, "Managing System Integrity of Gas Pipelines" (ASME B31.8S) Appendix A3 and National Association of Corrosion Engineers (NACE) Standard Practice (SP) 0204-2008, "Stress Corrosion Cracking Direct Assessment Methodology," Sections 1.2.1.1 and 1.2.2.

+- b) Inline Inspection Methodology: FGT must conduct instrumented ILI integrity assessments in accordance with 49 CFR 192.493, for each special permit inspection area for all threats identified in accordance with 49 CFR 192.919 and 192.921. - i) At a minimum, FGT must conduct ILI assessments for corrosion and denting with high-resolution (HR) magnetic flux leakage (HR-MFL) and HR deformation tools with deformation-extended sensor arms not limited by pig cups. - ii) For near-neutral or high-pH SCC (cracking threat), FGT must use an ILI tool26 that will identify tight cracks.27 - iii) A special permit segment with electric flash welded (EFW) pipe must have an ILI tool assessment run for hard spots and cracking from hard spots. - iv) In a special permit inspection area that has experienced pipe or girth weld leaks or ruptures due to soil movement or the threat has been identified, FGT must run inertial measurement unit (IMU) and HR-deformation ILI tools for detection and remediation of strains and denting of the pipe body and girth welds from soil or pipe movements that impair pipeline integrity.
+Remediation must be conducted as determined by Condition 13(j) Pipe and Soil Movement.

-20 The extended special permit segment is defined as the special permit segment and the five (5) contiguous miles past each endpoint.
+25 The extended special permit segment is defined as the special permit segment and the five (5) contiguous miles past each endpoint.

-21 The crack ILI tool must be comparable to an electro-magnetic acoustic transducer (EMAT) ILI tool.
+26 The crack ILI tool must be comparable to an electro-magnetic acoustic transducer (EMAT) ILI tool.